By nava | On March 18, 2015 | Comments (0)

 During World War I, she was a member of the British Women’s Services, and her early books, A Diary Without Dates (1917) and The Happy Foreigner (1920) detail her wartime experiences.
 In 1920 she married Sir Roderick Jones, at which point she became Lady Jones.

 Bagnold’s overall oeuvre is no longer widely read, but her best-known work remains the novel National Velvet.
 It’s the story of an ambitious 14-year-old girl who rides her horse, Velvet, to win Britain’s Grand National steeplechase.
-The book was turned into a film starring the young Elizabeth Tailor in 1944.
+The book was made into a film starring the young Elizabeth Tailor in 1944.
 Another of Bagnold’s most successful works, was The Chalk Garden (1955), which became a film starring Debora Kerr and Hayley Mills in 1964.
 Her last play, Gravity, starred Katherine Hepburn.

 No one was sure what to make of Bagnold during her time.
 Virginia Woolf called her “a scalawag who married a very rich man.”
 Though Woolf’s legacy now far outshines Bagnold’s, at the time, she was a bit afraid of her, as well as somewhat contemptuous.